zjwegert/GridapTopOpt.jl/docs/src/tutorials/minimum_thermal_compliance.md

     We assume that PETSc and MPI have been installed correctly.
 Please see [PETSc instructions](../usage/petsc.md) and [MPI instructions](../usage/mpi-mode.md) for additional information.

 ### 3D with PETSc
-The first and most straightforward in terms of programatic changes is extending the problem to 3D.
+The first and most straightforward in terms of programmatic changes is extending the problem to 3D.
 For this extension, we consider the following setup for the boundary conditions:

 | ![](3d_min_thermal_comp.png) |
 |:--:|